harrisonlab/fusarium_ex_strawberry/olc_assemblers/READme_FoF.md

 SWISS-PROT is a curated protein sequence database which strives to provide a high level of annotation, a minimal level of redundancy and a high level of integration with other databases.
 No requirements to run Swissprot
 Uniprot databases are downloaded to /projects/dbUniprot
+#if you want to run a script in an specific queue, you can add -p option and the queue when submitting . e.g sbatch -p long $ProgDir/sub_swissprot.sh

 Intructions to create a database- do this first will save you a headache
     dbFasta=$(ls /projects/dbUniprot/swissprot_2020_June/uniprot_sprot.fasta)